 I am inspired by the ever-changing colors in the seasonal landscape.
 Nature’s palette offers a range of wild intensity to subdued tranquility.
 I listen to and notice the environment, finding themes and subjects in everyday life.
 Creating visual depth, texture, or movement are the guiding forces in my work.
 I use pure color combined with shape and form to re-create energy on a flat surface.

 Samiljan attended graduate school as a mid-career artist in 2008.
-It was during the studio residency portion of the Master of Education curriculum at Endicott College when she discovered and explored encaustic painting.
+It was during the studio residency portion of the Master of Education curriculum at Endicott College when she explored encaustic painting.
 Her work began to take on new depth in multiple art mediums.
-She also attended encaustic workshops taught by Tracy Spadafora at the 4th International Encaustic Conference, Laura Moriarty at the Truro Center for the Arts, and most recently the "Art and Soul Journey 2017" taught by Kathryn Bevier and Lora Murphy at the Burren College of Art in Ireland.
+She also attended encaustic workshops taught by Tracy Spadafora at the 4th International Encaustic Conference, Laura Moriarty at the Truro Center for the Arts, and the "Art and Soul Journey 2017" taught by Kathryn Bevier and Lora Murphy at the Burren College of Art in Ireland.
 Encaustic painting combines beeswax mixed with pigment and resin, melted and applied to a surface that is then fused with heat.
 Sculptural qualities achieved using wax have become a welcome addition to her impressionistic paintings.
+Most recently, Samiljan has been painting with alcohol inks, combining the heavily saturated inks with abstracted collage elements.